amayavilayvong/CSC325ClassProject/website/README.md

 ## To Test using Jest:

-* Make sure you are cd'd into the website directory and that jest has been downloaded and properly configured.
+* Make sure that jest has been downloaded and properly configured within the website directory.
+* After jest is correctly installed, make sure that you are cd'd into the __tests__ directory before proceeding.
 * Once this has been verified, run the following command:

 ```bash